philoye/fontunstack/readme.markdown

 WHAT NOT USE __________ ?
 -------------------------

+sIFR: Requires flash, adds a rendering delay, is somewhat difficult to work with, however, you can use any font without licensing restrictions.

-Cufon, sIFR, CSS Image Replacement are all cool, but they don't allow cut/copy/paste.
-But they let you use any font you want.
-Tradeoffs.
+CSS Image Replacement: Doesn't allow cut/copy/paste, adds maintenance overhead, and may have accessibility concerns (depending on the implementation).
+But you can use any font you want without any licensing restrictions.

+@font-face (aka font embedding): This is most certainly the future, however, there are significant licensing issues for non-free fonts, and it doesn't yet work in all browsers (Opera).

 WHAT'S NEXT?
 ------------

-You tell me.
+A good example file is first on the agenda, but apart from that, you tell me.
+I'm open to suggestions/patches.